 Oh, it absolutely is.

-I I think the next step is for the trial judge to take this seriously, hold a hearing, demand answers, because as you've described it and the other reporting, Sean, the conflict of inter interest here is both obvious and severe.
+I think the next step is for the trial judge to take this seriously, hold a hearing, demand answers, because as you've described it and the other reporting, Sean, the conflict of interest here is both obvious and severe.

-Uh, but the judge should do something else.
+But the judge should do something else.

-Um if he is not satisfied with the answers, he should refer these accusations against Willis and her paramour to the state attorney general Christopher Carr for immediate investigation.
+If he is not satisfied with the answers, he should refer these accusations against Willis and her paramour to the state attorney general Christopher Carr for immediate investigation.

 The DA can't investigate herself.

-That means it always goes to the attorney general.
+That means it always goes to the Attorney General.

 And the public can be assured that this prosecution against Donald Trump was not unduly influenced by unethical, if not corrupt, conduct.